treytipton/CS1050/README.md

 # CS1050
-I was told by a company that they like to see code people have written when considering them for an internship so I put all of it in this repository for easy access.
-Enjoy!
+I was told by a company that they like to see code people have written when considering them for an internship.
+So I am putting all of my CS1050 class code in this repository.